data-8/datascience/docs/tutorial.rst

     matplotlib.use('Agg')
     from datascience import Table
     %matplotlib inline
-    import matplotlib.pyplot as plots
+    import matplotlib.pyplot as plt
     import numpy as np
-    plots.style.use('fivethirtyeight')
+    plt.style.use('fivethirtyeight')

 In particular, the lines involving ``matplotlib`` allow for plotting within the IPython notebook.